 Look at this AdAge article celebrating the 15 most Memorable ad campaigns in the past 17 years.
 Compare this to the number of memorable ad campaigns just in the 1980s.
 Even the pull quote at the head of the article is desperately yearning for an era when Agencies had ‘big ideas’ and Marshall McLuhan was actually right, “The medium is the message.”
 For what remains of Madison Avenue, those were the days because they didn’t just come up with ‘big ideas,’ they were the well-paid gatekeepers between clients and the extremely limited channels by which everyone got their information: newspaper, magazine, radio or television.

-Today, Marshall McLuhan’s famous premise is dead wrong.
-No one cares how they get their information.
+Today, Marshall McLuhan’s famous premise is becoming less and less true.
+Increasingly, people are not concerned with how they get their information.
 We have been so saturated with new media and mediums, no one cares what the medium is anymore – it’s just a “media environment.”
 You could argue every new sharing platform is a new ‘medium’ unto itself: From Yelp to Instagram to Twitter we are awash in media environments.
 Media environments are dirt cheap and beyond plentiful.
 What people care about, and build platforms to support, is high quality content.

 Purchasing media space isn’t as important as being an active, engaged citizen within the media space.
 ‘Marketing’ in terms of media buys isn’t as important as crafting a brand that responds to a continuously changing media environment.
 A compelling brand creates compelling content.
 Compelling content is what the entire media ecosystem is designed to support and distribute organically.